Kew, Merseyside

 Kew is a suburb and ward of Southport, a seaside town in Sefton, Merseyside, England.
 It makes up the southeastern edge of the town, bordering Scarisbrick in West Lancashire.
 It is a middle class area of mostly modern development, and one of Southport's smallest suburbs.

 History

 The area was originally a 12-acre garden and zoological site in the 1880s, named after Kew Gardens in Surrey.
 Visitors to Southport would travel via horse tram to enjoy the gardens, pavilion and lake which had gondoliers.
 Parts of the lake and gardens still survive.
 Modern-day Kew is a mid-late 20th century housing estate close to the Hospital which was built on Blowick Moss and also former playing fields.
-The roads are mainly named after horse racing venues.
+The roads on the first development are mainly named after horse racing venues and was started around 1974, the next part started soon after by Brosley homes.
+A third development started around 2014 and now almost finished 2024.

 Local amenities

 The area is served by a number of 'out of town' shopping complexes, Kew retail park, and the Meols Cop retail park (not in Kew, but Blowick) and a large Tesco.
 There is also a number of pubs, including Hickory's Smokehouse, The Richmond and The Old Duke.
 There is a school, Kew woods, the towns main Hospital and Queenscourt Hospice.
 A Church dedicated to St Francis of Assisi can also be found in Kew.